Vyral/base-template/_posts/2020-02-17-buying-or-selling-this-spring.md

 date: 2020-02-17 16:44:19
 tags:
   - Expert Advice
-excerpt: What to know if you may plan to buy or sell this spring.
+excerpt: Here's what to know if you plan to buy or sell this spring.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mikki+Ramey/2020/Charleston+Real+Estate+_+The+Mikki+Ramey+Team-+Buying+and+Selling+in+the+Spring+Season.mp4
 pullquote: The spring real estate market is upon us a little earlier than usual.